bcgsc/ntLink/README.md

-w			Window size for minimizers (bp) [250] n			Minimum graph edge weight [2] g			Minimum gap size (bp) [20] m			Maximum number of contigs in a run for full transitive edge addition [10] a                        Minimum number of anchored ONT reads required for an edge [1] z			Minimum size of contig (bp) to scaffold [500]
+w			Window size for minimizers (bp) [250] n			Minimum graph edge weight [2] g			Minimum gap size (bp) [20] f			Maximum number of contigs in a run for full transitive edge addition [10] a                        Minimum number of anchored ONT reads required for an edge [1] z			Minimum size of contig (bp) to scaffold [500]